EGI-Federation/documentation/content/en/users/compute/cloud-compute/openstack/_index.md

 [Terraform](https://terraform.io/) supports EGI Cloud OpenStack providers by using valid access tokens for Keystone.
 For using this, just configure your provider as usual in Terraform, but do not include user/password information.
-Instead, use the [fedcloud](../../getting-started/cli/) client to configure environment variables as follows:
+Instead, use the [FedCloud client](../../../getting-started/cli) client to configure environment variables as follows:

 ```shell